 California treats methamphetamine possession much more seriously than some other drugs.
 If you get arrested for possessing methamphetamines in Los Angeles, you can face up to a year of jail time, even if it is your first offense.

 Depending on the circumstances and your criminal record, you could also face a felony offense that carries years in prison.
 Do not take chances with this kind of arrest.
-You need to fight the charge—and a Los Angeles methamphetamine lawyer can help.
+You need to fight the charge, and the Los Angeles possession of methamphetamine defense attorneys at Simmrin Law Group can help.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

 What Are the Laws Surrounding Meth Possession in California?

 Possessing methamphetamine without a legal basis is usually a misdemeanor under California’s Health and Safety Code (CHSC) § 11377.
 A legal basis would mean having a valid prescription or working as a doctor, pharmacist, or medical company licensed to possess or dispense it.